DandyLyons/DandyLyons.github.io/content/en-gb/essays/death-to-inboxes/index.md

 description: "Inboxes are everywhere and they are ruining your life!
 Do yourself a favor and get rid of them while you still can."
 ---

+**Unshackle yourself from the tyranny of the inbox.**

+You will never be able to keep up with all the messages demanding your attention, and that is okay.

-**Unschackle yourself from the tyranny of the inbox.** [Inbox zero](https://en.wiktionary.org/wiki/inbox_zero) is a scam and a plague.
+[Inbox zero](https://en.wiktionary.org/wiki/inbox_zero) is a scam and a plague.
+It teaches us that we can somehow achieve a state of perfect organization and control over our digital lives, if only we would follow its rules.
 It promises zen and peace, only to be immediately flooded by the deluge of more meaningless messages to fight for your attention.
 What do you honestly gain from inbox zero?
 A warm fuzzy feeling?
 Bragging rights?
 No. What you really gain is the satisfaction of knowing that you achieved a metric that provides no actual value to your life.

 Inbox zero won't cure your cancer, but it will probably give you enough stress to lead to cancer.
 Inbox zero won't make your work problems go away, but it will certainly bring your work problems into your weekends.
 Inbox zero won't impress your boss, or your customers, or your coworkers, or yourself[^1].